makersacademy/takeaway-challenge/README.md

 > Customer -> can select from Menu and **place Order** (receive total amount and confirmation text message back)

 >  - Customer -> will receive text Message "Thank you!
-Your order for the total amount if £[x] was placed and will be delivered before 18:52"
+Your order for the total amount of £[x] was placed and will be delivered before 18:52"

 > Order = list of *selected* Dishes, their quantities, total amount